 - The highlight of this scan is that the foetal heartbeat can be heard.

 - Internal organs that have started developing may also be visible.

 Can You See Twins on the Ultrasound Scan?

 Yes, twins can be identified in the 7th-week scan.
 They are usually visible as multiple embryos or gestational sacs.
-However, in some rare cases, identifying the presence of one more baby can be missed as the scan is done much earlier in pregnancy.
+However, in some rare cases, identifying the presence of one more baby can be missed as 7 week ultrasound for twins is much earlier in pregnancy.